 Excel variety of figs has greenish-yellow skins with light floral honey-like fragrance.
 These are cold tolerant and fruits easily.
 It grows very fast and expands to the surroundings.

 You must limit its growth by planting it through a “fig pit” way.
-As it restricts the root growth and encourage more fruit production than growing the foliage.
+As it restricts the root growth and encourages more fruit production than growing the foliage.

-White Marseilles fig fruits have light green to pale yellow color, and is a good source of natural sugar.
-It has a silky-smooth texture inside the fruit and outstanding aromatic flavor.
+White Marseilles fig fruits have light green to pale yellow color and are a good source of natural sugar.
+It has a silky-smooth texture inside the fruit and an outstanding aromatic flavor.

 Pruning fig trees help form the tree for its appearance and health.
 Whether the fig tree is planted against a wall or grown freestanding, prune it between winter and spring to remove old growth.
 And again, in the summer to encourage the formation of fruits.